jefferson1104/javascript-course/README.md

 - Explain the process of testing in JavaScript
 - List the three most prevalent kinds of testing
 - Demonstrate how to code a simple unit test in Jest

-### Module 5: Graded assessment

-In the final module, you'll learn about the graded assessment.
-After you complete the individual units in this module, you'll synthesize the skills you gained from the course to create code for the "Little lemon receipt maker ".

-You'll also have to opportunity to reflect on the course content and the learning path that lies ahead.